TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.3-availability-reporting/_index.md

 - 3 web servers are down.
 All other servers are up.
 The uptime of the web tier become 7/10 = 70%.
 - Overall, the system uptime is 70%.
 This is higher than the 68% previously, but this time the SLA is impacted as the web tier is not designed to handle 3 failures.
-- From here you can see that uptime and SLA can differ. - The former is absolute and technical, while SLA is relative to design and eventually business contract.
+- From here you can see that uptime and SLA can differ. - The former is absolute and technical, while SLA is relative to the design and any business contracts.

 #### 9:15 - 9:20 am